 Letaba rest camp is located in the center of Kruger National Park, South Africa, far enough from the busy south Kruger but close enough to the quiet north.
 It is situated along the southern bank of the Letaba river and offers incredible views of the river.

 This is an area of sycamore figs, sausage trees, apple leaf trees, and natal mahogany trees.
 Don’t forget to scan the trees as you drive along the Kruger roads to spot vervet monkeys, leopards, and a variety of birds.

 Only 27 miles from the peaceful Tsendze rustic camp, and 110 miles from Punda Maria rest camp, Letaba is a perfect stop when you want to experience Kruger away from crowds.
-Letaba is only 31 miles to Phalaborwa Gate, an excellent location for your Kruger adventure.
+Letaba is only 31 miles to Phalaborwa Gate, and is an excellent location for your Kruger adventure.

 The name Letaba means “river of sand”, and its banks are excellent for game viewing.
 You don’t have to drive anywhere for a game drive if you don’t feel like it.
 Just get your binoculars and wait.
 This is a great spot for elephants which thrive in the Letaba area.